 Changes in environmental regulation have presented an opportunity for the Company as a manufacturer of Lightweight Structures and Propulsion Systems, which are in demand from its customers to meet their regulatory requirements and consumer demand for goods that have less of an impact on the environment.
-No matter what propels the vehicle, the Company expects to be able to manufacture the light weight structure or to provide products or systems to propel the vehicle.
+No matter what propels the vehicle, the Company expects to be able to manufacture structures for the vehicle that are light weight or to provide products or systems to propel the vehicle.
 The Company develops technologies that help its customers produce vehicles which meet or exceed consumer expectations regarding fuel consumption and greenhouse gas (GHG) emissions, for example through: